IT & TransferLab

 Laura Ritter is global dis:connect’s managing director.
 She obtained her PhD in history at the University of Freiburg with a study on the Russian emigration in Germany after the Russian Revolution.
 Before joining the centre, she was the coordinator of the Basel Graduate School of History at the Department of History at the University of Basel from 2018 to 2022.

-Click HERE to email Christian.
+Click HERE to email Isabella.

-Click HERE to email Christian.
+Click HERE to email Isabella.

 Director